open-webui/open-webui/location/setup/README.md

+# Location Setup

 ## Edit your local files pulled down with Docker

-Once you get the following installed, see our [TO DOs for Open WebUI](../location).
+Once you get the following installed, see our [Location Projects for Open WebUI](../).

 **ghcr.io** stands for GitHub Container Registry, which is a service provided by GitHub for hosting and managing container images.